Well Furlong Art and Theatre logo

 Introduction

 He is probably the most famous of the writers associated with the movement known as Theatre of the Absurd.
-He has been hugely influential on playwrights of the latter half of the 20th Century such as Stoppard, and Pinter.
+He has been hugely influential on playwrights of the latter half of the 20th Century such as Stoppard, and Pinter

 Beckett wrote novels, poetry and criticism as well as plays.
 There is a list of his principal dramatic work in the Beckett section of the Well Furlong Book Shop.